decentralized-identity/org/Org documents/jobs/Executive-Director.md

 Experience working in a member-driven, not-for-profit organization is a positive, along with the ability to work relatively autonomously and with delegated authority to deliver on DIF’s vision and mission.

-This is a full time contractor role in a global team and will involve business travel and event participation.
+This is a contractor role in a global team and will involve business travel and event participation.

+Full-time is preferred, but part-time is possible for the right candidate.

 DIF values transparency, integrity, and a high degree of diversity in its member constitution and actively encourages a wide range of applicants for the role of Executive Director.

-**Start Date**: January 2023

-Apply via [LinkedIn](https://www.linkedin.com/jobs/view/3380750986) or email jobs@identity.foundation.

-#### *Please send the following two documents:*
+### *How to apply*

+Send an email to jobs@identity.foundation with the following:

+* A cover letter describing your interest in the role and goals, such as
+  * Why are you interested in DIF?
-* *an application letter about your interest in the role; how you would be able to help DIF to grow; anything else you think we should know about you.*
+  * What would you like to achieve as DIF's ED?
+How you would be able to help DIF to grow?
+  * Anything else you think we should know about you

-* *a resume*
+* A résumé